How to Maintain and Tune Your Drum Kit:

 Using a Drum Key

-A drum key, including the bass drum, is essential for tuning your drums.
-Use it to adjust the tension of the drumheads to achieve the desired pitch and tone.
+A drum key, including a bass drum key, is essential for tuning your drums.
+Use it to adjust the drumhead tension to achieve the desired pitch and tone.
 Loosening the tension rods will lower the pitch while tightening them will raise it.

 Start by tuning the batter head, the side of the drum you strike with your beater.
 Once you have achieved the desired sound, tune the resonant head, the side that faces the audience, to match it.